CJHarmath/dotfiles/README.md

 - Confirmation prompts for destructive operations
 - Non-destructive installation process

+## 📚 Documentation

+For detailed walkthroughs of each feature and configuration:
+- **[Features Documentation](docs/features.md)** - Comprehensive guide to all configured features

 ## 🔧 Core Module Details

 The core module provides a solid foundation with modern alternatives to standard Unix tools: